kushaldas/pym/docs/looping.rst

 For loop
 ========

-There is another to loop by using *for* statement.
+There is another way to loop by using *for* statement.
 In Python the *for* statement is different from the way it works in *C*.
 Here for statement iterates over the items of any sequence (a list or a string).
 Example given below

 ::

     >>> a = ['Fedora', 'is', 'powerfull']
     >>> for x in a:
-    ...     print x,
+    ...     print (x, end=' ')
     ...
     Fedora is powerfull